notasausage/pi-hole-unbound-wireguard/README.md

 ```
 and replace the contents with the [WireGuard wg0.conf](wg0.conf) from this repository.
 ![WireGuard Configuration File](screenshots/wireguard-conf.png)

-You'll need to make the following changes:
+#### Configuration Details
+This is the WireGuard interface, which will create a virtual subnet of `10.9.0.0` and assign itself an internal IP address of `10.9.0.1`.
+You can change this if you'd like, but you'll also need to change the internal IP of VPN clients as well.
 ```
 [Interface]
 Address = 10.9.0.1/24
 ```
-This is the WireGuard interface, which will create a virtual subnet of `10.9.0.0` and assign itself an internal IP address of `10.9.0.1`.
-You can change this if you'd like, but you'll also need to change the internal IP of VPN clients as well.
+The default port for WireGuard, which you can change if you'd like.
+You'll also need to open up this port on your router, otherwise incoming VPN traffic from outside your network *will not make it to WireGuard*.
+Information on how to do this is later in the guide.
 ```
 # Default WireGuard port, change to anything that doesn’t conflict
 ListenPort = 51820
 ```
-The default port for WireGuard, which you can change if you'd like.
-You'll also need to open up this port on your router, otherwise incoming VPN traffic from outside your network *will not make it to WireGuard*.
-Information on how to do this is later in the guide.

 **Note**: Some public wifi networks will block all ports other than `80` (TCP), `443` (TCP), and `53` (UDP) for HTTP, HTTPS, and DNS respectively.
 If you are connected to a public wifi network that does this, you will not be able to connect to your WireGuard VPN.
 One way around this is to set your WireGuard `ListenPort` to `53` and create a forward on your network's router on port `53`, thus circumventing the issue with blocked ports.
 Do this at your own risk, and definitely **do not** enable Pi-Hole's *Listen on all interfaces, permit all origins* DNS option if you are forwarding port `53` on your router.

+Replace `192.168.x.x` with the static IP address of your Raspberry Pi:
 ```
 DNS = 192.168.x.x
 ```
-Replace `192.168.x.x` with the static IP address of your Raspberry Pi.
+Replace `<server_privatekey>` with the output of your `cat server_privatekey` command earlier:
 ```
 PrivateKey = <server_privatekey>
 ```
-Replace `<server_privatekey>` with the output of your `cat server_privatekey` command earlier.
+We're using `eth0` here when the Raspberry Pi is connected over ethernet (wired), but you can replace both instances with `wlan0` if your Raspberry Pi is connected via wifi (wireless):
 ```
 PostUp = iptables -A FORWARD -i %i -j ACCEPT; iptables -A FORWARD -o %i -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
 PostDown = iptables -D FORWARD -i %i -j ACCEPT; iptables -D FORWARD -o %i -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE
 ```

-We're using `eth0` here when the Raspberry Pi is connected over ethernet (wired), but you can replace both instances with `wlan0` if your Raspberry Pi is connected via wifi (wireless).
+##### Setup WireGuard Client Connections
 The next section of the WireGuard configuration file is for clients that connect to the VPN.
 For each client (device), you'll need to add another `[Peer]` section here and also create a separate client configuration file (details for that are next).

+Replace `<peer1_publickey>` with the output of your `cat peer1_publickey` command earlier:
 ```
 [Peer]
 # Peer 1
 PublicKey = <peer1_publickey>
 ```
-Replace `<peer1_publickey>` with the output of your `cat peer1_publickey` command earlier.
+Using the virtual subnet created by WireGuard, give this device an internal IP address of `10.9.0.2`:
 ```
 AllowedIPs = 10.9.0.2/32
 ```
-Using the virtual subnet created by WireGuard, give this device an internal IP address of `10.9.0.2`.

-Once your WireGuard configuration file is compelete, exit the `nano` editor and save your changes.
+Once your WireGuard configuration file is complete, exit the `nano` editor and save your changes.

 ### Configure a WireGuard Client
 Now that WireGuard is configured, we'll need to create a client configuration file for each VPN client we want to connect to the network.
 First, create and edit your first client configuration file: